 Fig.~\ref{fig:h_dmin_w103} illustrates the performance of minimum normalized squared Euclidean distance $d_{\text{min}}^2$ as function of $h$ for binary 5SSB-FSK with pulse width $w=1.3$.
 This configuration ($L=5$ and $w=1.3$) is chosen related to the results of the \emph{Pareto optimum} analysis given in the previous Section (it is Config.~A given also in Table~\ref{Tab:opt_99} row 1 relative to the binary scheme).
 Moreover, the results are illustrated for different observation symbol intervals $N=5,10,15,30$.
 In addition, the GMSK is also shown as x mark, and the $d_{\text{min}-\text{opt}}^2$ for binary $B_{99}$ SSB-FSK (Table.~\ref{Tab:opt_99} row $1$ or Config.~A in Fig.~\ref{fig:Pareto optimum M2_99}) is also shown as reference point.
-Fig.~\ref{fig:h_dmin_w103} shows that the most significant $d_{\text{min}}^2$ value slightly higher than $5$ can be reached, for $h=1.61$ with $N=30$: this is almost the absolute optimum without considering any other metric, and it is denoted by $d_{\text{min-opt}}^{2\:\text{(abs)}}$ (this is visible in Fig.~\ref{fig:Pareto optimum M2_99}, it is one of the extreme points at the upper right quarter of the plane).
+Fig.~\ref{fig:h_dmin_w103} shows that the most significant $d_{\text{min}}^2$ value slightly higher than $5$ can be reached, for $h=1.61$ and $N=30$: this is almost the absolute optimum without considering any other metric, and it is denoted by $d_{\text{min-opt}}^{2\:\text{(abs)}}$ (this is visible in Fig.~\ref{fig:Pareto optimum M2_99}, it is one of the extreme points at the upper right quarter of the plane).
 Compared to GMSK, we obtained a gain of $\approx 4.83$ dB.
-Note that this configuration, leading to $d_{\text{min-opt}}^{2\:\text{(abs)}}$, offers very poor BW performance (this is also visible in Fig.~\ref{fig:Pareto optimum M2_99}).
+Note that this configuration, leading to $d_{\text{min-opt}}^{2\:\text{(abs)}}$, offers very poor $BW$ performance (this is also visible in Fig.~\ref{fig:Pareto optimum M2_99}).
 That is why in Table.~\ref{Tab:opt_99}, we have chosen the modulation index $h=0.78$ (Config.~A), which is shown as a reference point in the figure.
-This result, which is different from $d_{\text{min-opt}}^{2\:\text{(abs)}}$, is obtained because we are considering the bandwidth BW occupancy alongside the minimum normalized squared Euclidean distance $d_{\text{min}}^2$.
-We can notice the direct decrease of modulation index $h$ (from $h=1.61$ to $h=0.78$), where better bandwidth BW occupancy can be obtained for lower modulation index $h$.
+This result, which is different from $d_{\text{min-opt}}^{2\:\text{(abs)}}$, is obtained because we are considering the bandwidth $BW$ occupancy alongside the minimum normalized squared Euclidean distance $d_{\text{min}}^2$.
+We can notice the decrease of modulation index $h$ (from $h=1.61$ to $h=0.78$), resulting in smaller bandwidth $BW$ occupancy.
 As a consequence, the energy consumption gain compared to GMSK decreases to $1.36$ dB.
 Besides, we can observe that, for certain specific modulation index $h$, the $d_{\text{min}}^2$ cannot reach the upper bound $d_{\text{B}}^2$, specially for modulation index $h=3/2$.
 This effect appears for all CPM schemes, and it is called weak modulation indices~\cite{anderson2013digital,aulin1981continuous}.